SolarStratos: Funding

-SolarStratos budget is around 10 million Swiss francs (9.25 million euros).
+SolarStratos budget is around 10 million Swiss francs (10 million euros).

 Team

 Operational team

 About fifteen people work on the SolarStratos project.
 The CEO of SolarStratos is Swiss entrepreneur Roland Loos.
 Its president is the eco-explorer Raphaël Domjan, also the main pilot and intended to perform the record altitude flight.
 The mission's flight director is the Spanish American astronaut Michael López-Alegría.
-Damian Hischier takes on the role of test pilot of the prototype plane and the Swiss Thierry Plojoux is the second pilot.
+Gerald Ducoin takes on the role of test pilot of the prototype.
 Alexis Domjan, brother of Raphaël Domjan, is responsible for all telecommunication and IT aspects of the project.

 Sponsors

-Sponsors include Jean Verne, great-grandson of Jules Verne, Edgar Mitchell, moon walker Apollo 14 (1930-2016), Marie-Vincente Latécoère, founding president of the PG Foundation Latécoère, Jacques Rougerie, oceanographer architect, Jean-François Clervoy, ESA astronaut, André Schneider, vice- President of Resources and Infrastructures of the EPFL, Mirosław Hermaszewski, Polish astronaut, Manfred Dutch von Ehrenfried, author of Stratonauts: Pioneers Venturing into the Stratosphere, and even Chuck Leavell, keyboardist of Rolling Stones and co-founder of the Mother Nature Network.
+Sponsors include Jean Verne, great-grandson of Jules Verne, Edgar Mitchell, Moon walker who flew on Apollo 14 (1930-2016), Marie-Vincente Latécoère, founding president of the PG Foundation Latécoère, Jacques Rougerie, oceanographer architect, Jean-François Clervoy, ESA astronaut, André Schneider, Vice-President of Resources and Infrastructures of the EPFL, Mirosław Hermaszewski, Polish astronaut, Manfred Dutch von Ehrenfried, author of Stratonauts: Pioneers Venturing into the Stratosphere, and Chuck Leavell, keyboardist of Rolling Stones and co-founder of the Mother Nature Network.